gfruci/checkouttools/local_environment/README.md

 **Note:** In order to enable styx html page rendering you need to set MVT variant 4418.1

-#### Supported features:
+#### Stubbed hotels and supported features:

-Please refer to the checkito README for a full list of the supported features: http://stash.hcom/projects/COP/repos/checkito/browse
+Please refer to the checkito README for a full list of stubbed hotels and supported features: http://stash.hcom/projects/COP/repos/checkito/browse

 #### Limitations